source8marie/AniMotion/css/series.md

     margin-bottom: 10px;
 }
 ```
-Description: The series title uses a bold and modern font with a larger size for prominence.
+The series title uses a bold and modern font with a larger size for prominence.

 ### Pagination Controls
 ```css